assafrbi/mini-project-Digital-Humanities/README.md

 * Dataset
 * Code
 * Information needed to understand and use the project
-* The idea of the project and the process
 * The results -
  * A graphic representation in form of "bag of words" of each topic (i.e. the larger the font size of the word, the more popular it is among the dataset)
  * The genres assinged to each topic that revealed by the model